IBM-Blockchain-Archive/genesis/HowTo.md

 We can show/hide the list of the blocks on the chain by clicking on the "*View Tx Blocks*".
 Hovering or clicking on the block number will show the details of the block.
-We can see a new block being added to the chain when a create/trade transaction is performed
+We can see a new block being added to the chain when a create/trade transaction is performed.

 The following details are required for issuing a new commercial paper:
 * **Ticker:** The ticker for the paper